AcenoTecnologia/tuxniffer/README.md

 ```bash
 wireshark -k -i /<path>/<to>/<pipe_name>
 ```

+You can also select your pipe file path in `Wireshark -> Capture -> Manage interfaces -> Pipes`.

 Wireshark doesn't need to be open at the start of the sniffer execution.
 The sniffer will store a queue of packets during its running time, and as long as Wireshark is open while the sniffer is running, the packets will be sent in order to it.